ocademy-ai/machine-learning/_sources/machine-learning-productionization/model-training-and-evaluation.md

 Your model is not converging.
 Try these debugging steps:

 - Check if your features can predict the labels by following the steps in [Model debugging](#model-debugging).
-- Check your data against a data schema to detect bad examples.
+- Check your data against a rules to detect bad examples.
 - If training looks unstable, as in this plot, then reduce your learning rate to prevent the model from bouncing around in parameter space.
 - Simplify your dataset to 10 examples that you know your model can predict.
 Obtain a very low loss on the reduced dataset.
 Then continue debugging your model on the full dataset.
 - Simplify your model and ensure the model outperforms your baseline.
 Then incrementally add complexity to the model.